kinluek/serverless-controlled-batch-processing/README.md

     - although this will stop the tasks going over their concurrency limit, task groups still have to share processing power with other groups on the same partition, meaning they still don't get the full amount of concurrency they can handle.
  5. MY EXPERIMENTAL SOLUTION: use a separate SQS queue and Lambda function for each task group.
-    - Here there is even more infracture to manage, but with the right setup, this can be easily managed.
+    - Here there is even more infracture to manage, but with the right setup, this can be easily managed (in theory).

 ## My Experimental Solution - (WIP)
 Use a separate queue and Lambda function for each task group, that are created through triggers and events when new process configurations are register.